 Samogitian National Park villages

 Samogitian National Park surrounds the Plokštinė base.
 It has numerous lakes.
 Central village is Plateliai (pop.
 1000) where there are restaurants, bike rental and accommodation opportunities as well as a lake.
 It has an Užgavėnės museum dedicated to the Carnival-like Lithuanian Christian holiday which has its most fervent traditions in Samogitia.
 Plateliai and other National Park villages are known for old wooden churches with the one in Beržoras most famous.

 Žemaičių Kalvarija (pop.
 800) is the region's prime religious center with a Baroque/Classicist church and monastery (1822).
 The village is given its unique atmosphere by 21 mostly wooden chapels, many located on hilltops.
-Visiting them in a certain order may help you better imagine the final road of Jesus Christ (this is reenacted by a many pilgrims in a festival every July 2nd-12th and archaic Samogitian Christian songs known as "the hills" may then be heard).
+Visiting them in a certain order may help you better imagine the path Jesus Christ took to his execution (this is reenacted by a many pilgrims in a festival every July 2nd-12th and archaic Samogitian Christian songs known as "the hills" may then be heard).